 The following top tips will help you to manage relationships within your business and minimise conflict.

-1. Spot the signs of conflict: Conflict can have a negative impact on your employees in a number of ways.
+1. Spot the signs of conflict: conflict can have a negative impact on your employees in a number of ways.
 These include: a lack of motivation; unpleasant behaviour; falling productivity and increased staff absence.
-See spotting signs of conflict will help issues becoming a serious problem at a later stage.
+Being proactive in spotting signs of conflict will help issues becoming a serious problem at a later stage.

-2. Address conflict early on: By spotting the signs of conflict early, you have a better chance of identifying the causes and resolving the conflict.
+2. Address conflict early on: by spotting the signs of conflict early, you have a better chance of identifying the causes and resolving the conflict.
 Some managers will find it easier than others to identify signs of the conflict but by addressing workplace conflict at an early stage you will prevent resentment setting in amongst the affected parties and issues developing to a point where a resolution or common ground is much more difficult to find.
 See conflict between groups and individuals in the workplace.

-4. Try to prevent conflict: As an employer, you should try to learn why conflicts occur and then develop processes to address them.
-Some areas to consider include: developing a strategy for managing conflict; explaining plans for change and involving employees; rewarding fairly and ensuring managers are properly trained.
+4. Try to prevent conflict: as an employer, you should try to learn why conflicts occur and then develop processes to address them.
+Some areas to consider include: developing a strategy for managing conflict; explaining plans for change and involving employees in decision-making; rewarding fairly and ensuring managers are properly trained.
 It’s also important to value employees, treat them fairly, encourage initiative and try to balance employees’ personal and business needs.
 See preventing conflict.